 Home Help for Disabled Children Can Help Develop the Child

 Many special needs children respond better to caregivers who are not related to them.
 A specially trained caregiver who has experience working with disabled children can enter into the home and encourage the child to become more independent.
-Simple tasks that were once completed by family members may be able to be performed by the child if he or she is encouraged to do so.
+The child may be able to perform simple tasks that family members once completed if the caregiver and family encourage him or her to do so.

 The Parents Are Under Less Pressure